leonardocaldas/code-challenge/README.md

 ## Requirements and Solutions

 **1. Endpoints have to execute in constant time and memory (O(1)):**<br>
 To meet this requirement, a key is created by running a modulo of 60 against the transaction timestamp.
-By doing this, we can aggregate all the transactions with the same key together.
+By doing this, we can aggregate all transactions with the same key together inside a HashMap.
+So no matter how many transactions are coming in, the memory and time necessary to retrieve the statistics is always constant.

 **2. The API have to be threadsafe with concurrent requests:**<br>
 To meet this requirement, the method '**compute**' of the **ConcurrentHashMap** is used to encapsulate all the processing and aggregation of transactions.
+Internally this method creates a lock by key and allows for the lambda function used to compute the value to be thread safe.

 ## Additional Information